 Despite some other reviews noting an audible background buzzing noise, I didn’t experience any unwanted noise using the Bluetooth interface.
 In fact, the Porta Pro Wireless sounds identical to the original wired version.
 Bravo Koss!

-Contrary to the popular trend of complete isolation for portable headphones, the Porta Pro has an open-backed design that allows plenty of sound to pass through.
+Contrary to the popular trend of complete isolation for portable headphones, the dynamic driver Porta Pro has an open-backed design that allows plenty of sound to pass through.
 This is actually my preferred noise-isolation mode while being out and about.
 I don’t like being so isolated from my environment that I miss helpful warnings like: “Duck!
 There’s a baseball about to hit you!”

 However, because so much sound is let in, the Porta Pro is likely not the perfect choice for those in especially noisy surroundings.
 As with open-backed headphones, it leaks sound.
 However, this wasn’t a concern for me because I prefer listening at lower volumes that aren’t likely to bother those around me.